On the Aggression Diffusion Modeling and Minimization in Online Social Networks: Experimental Results

 The careful reader will notice that the state of users is binary (normal and aggressive).
 Hence, to compute the cosine of the two vectors at each simulated step, the users' state must be dichotomized.
 For this, we experimented with different thresholds ($T_A$) on the users' aggression scores ($T_A=\{0.1, 0.2, ..., 0.9\}$) and concluded that results with $T_A=0.4$ exhibit best overall similarity with ground truth data.
 Thus, all results presented next are based on $T_A=0.4$.

 \textbf{Statistical Tests:} Regarding $IC$ modeling, we run every experiment 10 times due to the inherent randomized nature of the activation process.
 Additionally, when \textit{Random} is used as the seed strategy, each experiment is executed 10 more times, leading to a total of 100 executions.
 To present these results, we use Cumulative Distribution Functions (CDF).
 To validate whether there is significant difference in parameter values, we employ \textit{One-Way ANOVA}, followed by a \textit{pairwise post-hoc Tukey's HSD} test, to spot the exact value of the significant parameter.
 We identify statistically significant differences at p-value $< 0.001$ for both tests.
 For the $LT$ modeling, we run each experiment only once, except for the case of \textit{Random} seed strategy, for which we execute each setup 10 times and acquire average performance.
-These results are presented in a table where appropriate.
+These results are presented in Table~\ref{table:lt_results}.
+The careful reader would observe that the various $LT$ configurations lead to slight changes in terms of cosine similarity.
+To validate the significance of the presented results, we once again rely to \textit{One-Way ANOVA} and \textit{Tukey's HSD} tests to identify which are the statistically different results.
+The insignificant ones are reported in Table~\ref{table:lt_results} with *.

 \textbf{Simulation Framework:} We designed and implemented a modular and extensible simulation framework to execute the modeling and minimization experiments.
 It is written in Python, it is open sourced, and allows fine-grained control of simulation parameters, to enable reproducible experiments, and future extensions (\textit{Contribution~\ref{contribution4}}).